pylelab/MNV-RNA-Structure-SHAPE-MaP-fbDMS-MaP/MNV Mutant Plasmid Sequences/readme.md

-MNV mutant plasmid sequences used in this study
+MNV mutant plasmid sequences used for functional validation in cell culture and animal infection models